nuehm-arno/axolotl-mobian-package/README.md

 # axolotl-mobian-package
-Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.1.
+Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.2.

 This version of Axolotl was built from scratch using the repository Makefile and has the following main improvements:

-- Handle profile key changes
+- Fix Linking Signal Desktop
-- Only trigger a notification once per 10s per chat
+- Fix setting a password
-- Hotfix: Verification Input fix
+- Code quality improvements

 Still, the current way to join v2groups is by being added by another user in the group.
 Group invitation links are not yet working.
 [Here](https://github.com/nanu-c/axolotl/pull/460) is a list of things to complete for basic v2group support in Axolotl.